Fujifilm X-A5 vs Olympus E-PL6

 It is notable that the X-A5 has a microphone port, which is missing on the E-PL6.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-The X-A5 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the E-PL6 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the E-PL6 was succeeded by the Olympus E-PL7.
+Both the X-A5 and the E-PL6 have been discontinued, but can regularly be found used on eBay.
+The E-PL6 was replaced by the Olympus E-PL7, while the X-A5 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Olympus websites.

 So how do things add up?
 Is the Fujifilm X-A5 better than the Olympus E-PL6 or vice versa?
 The listing below highlights the relative strengths of the two models.